If you want an easy piece of gym equipment to use, cable machines are a good place to start.

 13. Cable Upright Row

-The cable upright row is a movement that targets many of the large muscles in the upper back and shoulders, which is key for many movements in strength, power, and fitness sports.
+The cable upright row targets many of the large muscles in the upper back and shoulders, which is key for many movements in strength, power, and fitness sports.

 Cable machines keep tension on the muscles throughout the entire range of motion, ultimately increasing muscle activation and hypertrophy.